Classical, a capella, instrumental, choral, rock... whatever your music style, Trinity has opportunities for all tastes in music.

 Music practice rooms and extracurricular tutorials

-There are six dedicated music practice rooms in a separate facility on the College campus and a variety of performance spaces and venues, including the Chapel.
+There are five dedicated music practice rooms in the new Gateway Building on the College campus and a variety of performance spaces and venues.
 The College has two grand pianos, a harpsichord and a drum kit.
 Students are encouraged to bring their own instruments and continue their music studies, maintain their practice, or creatively explore where their music might take them.
 Tutorials in introductory piano and guitar are conducted for resident students as part of the extracurricular tutorial program.